Difference Between Bruising and Hematoma

 While some of the same factors can lead to both bruises and hematomas, hematoma-causing injuries are frequently significantly more severe.

-Given their comparable soreness and reddish appearance, a bruise and hematoma are easily confused.
+A bruise and hematoma are easily confused due to their comparable soreness and a reddish appearance.
 Hematomas and bruises, however, differ slightly from one another.

 Technically speaking, a hematoma is similar to a bruise, but hematomas are frequently considerably more serious than bruises, according to Jenna Liphart Rhoads, a registered nurse and nursing educator at NurseTogether.